I remember bank fishing as a kid. I remember how much fun it was to patrol the banks for bass. Sometimes with real worms, other times with plastics.

 If you’re going to be fishing lakes or rivers with shallow areas, think about waders.
 Waders can be an inexpensive way to seriously extend your fishing areas.
 They’ll help you get away from trees so you can comfortably cast.

 You’ll also be able to cover water.
-You can walk for miles down river banks or cover large amounts of lake shoreline.
+You can walk for miles along river banks or cover large amounts of lake shoreline.

-Of course, you want to make sure you’re being safe, so wear a PFD if you’re near a drop off and follow all safety precautions and regulations.
+Of course, you want to make sure you’re being safe, so wear a PFD (Personal Flotation Device) if you’re near a dropoff and follow all safety precautions and regulations.

 When it comes to other bank fishing gear, one thing you might want to consider is the length of your rods.